As a Parent Teacher Organization (PTO) or Parent Teacher Association (PTA) President, you’re able to juggle a lot of things at once.

 Events

-Next on the plate for PTO Presidents is event planning!
+Next on the plate for essential PTO Presidents binder forms is related to event planning.

 Event Tool Kit Checklist